digitickets/eslint-config-digitickets/README.md

         ]
     }

-You'll also need to install:
+You'll also need to install these:

     npm install eslint-plugin-vue@latest --save-dev